A Self-Awareness Tool for Stressful Situations

 5. Something I can do to benefit the situation is … (focus on what you can control)

-After working through all 5 parts in earnest, people often experience a sense of relief and clarity.
-By increasing our awareness of these 5 elements within ourselves, we gain access to more personal power: the ability to choose something different.
+After working through all five parts in earnest, people often report experiencing a sense of relief and clarity.
+By increasing our awareness of these five elements within ourselves, we gain access to more personal power: the ability to choose something different.

 Consider a metaphor: Chess is a notoriously complicated game with very simple rules.
 The human mind is infinitely more so.
 This is a simple framework, built on principles that work, but the tools will always be limited by the skill of the practitioner.
 Like chess, it takes practice to master.

 So.
 How are you feeling?
-Here’s a closer look at each:
+Let’s take a closer look at each step of this check-in:

 1. “I feel …”

-• Some labels sound like legitimate answers but mask deeper feelings.
+• Some labels are emotions, but often mask deeper feelings.
 If you find yourself using the labels angry, frustrated, or tired, challenge yourself to name 2-3 other emotions that might also be present.
 (You can look at an emotion wheel to help you hone in on what you’re feeling.)

 2. “This feeling comes up when …”

-• To check if your sentence is objective, imagine saying it out loud to anyone involved with the situation.
+• To check if your sentence is objective, imagine saying it out loud to other people involved with the situation.
 Would they agree, or would they be defensive about it?
 If you describe a situation simply and factually, usually everyone present would agree with your description.

 3. “A need that is not being met for me is …”

-• You can get creative here, but some common needs that we all share include: belonging, freedom, power and control, security, fun, self-actualization, and self-worth.
+• You can get creative here, but some common needs that we all share include: belonging, freedom, affection, power and control, security, validation, fun, self-actualization, and self-worth.

 4. “I feel this way because I believe …”